V4Fire/Client/src/super/i-input/README.md

 # super/i-input

-This module provides a super component for all form components.
+This module provides a superclass for all form components.

 ## Synopsis